BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Instances.md

 ---
 ID_PAGE: 22571
 PG_TITLE: How to use Instances
+title: Use Instances
+abstract: ''
+slug: how-to-use-instances
+redirects:
+  - /tutorials/how_to_use_instances
 ---

 # How to use Instances
 Instances are an excellent way to use hardware accelerated rendering to draw a huge number of identical meshes (let's imagine a forest or an army).